PolideaInternal/beam/sdks/java/io/snowflake/README.md

 By default, pipelines are run on [Direct Runner](https://beam.apache.org/documentation/runners/direct/) on your local machine.
 To run a pipeline on [Google Dataflow](https://cloud.google.com/dataflow/), you must provide the following Pipeline options:
 * `--runner=DataflowRunner` - Name of a specific runner.
 Alternatively, use the DirectRunner option.
 * `--project=gcs-project` - Name of the Google Cloud Platform project.
-* `--stagingLocation=gs://temp/` - Google Cloud Services bucket where the Beam files will be staged.
+* `--stagingBucketName=gcs_bucket_name` - Google Cloud Services bucket where the Beam files will be staged.
 * `--maxNumWorkers=5` - (optional) Maximum number of workers.
 * `--appName=prefix` - (optional) Prefix for the job name in the Dataflow Dashboard.